Fixed-Mean Gaussian Processes for Post-hoc Bayesian Deep Learning

-Moreover, the use of \(\alpha\)-divergence objective (with \(\alpha = 1\)) to surpass the above mentioned limitation; which allows to train directly with a negative log-likelihood (NLL) term together with the usual KL regularizer, without any extra considerations.
+In this work, we propose the use of an \(\alpha\)-divergence objective (with \(\alpha = 1\)) to surpass the above mentioned limitation; which allows to train directly with a negative log-likelihood (NLL) term together with the usual KL regularizer, without any extra considerations.
 In practice, this change is sufficient to avoid degenerate solutions and results in non-zero, well-behaved predictive variances.
-The use of \(\alpha\)-divergences for approximate inference has been widely explored \cite{hernandez2016black, bui2017, Villacampa2020, SantanaH22}, with findings indicating that values of \(\alpha \approx 0\) enhance predictive mean estimation, while \(\alpha \approx 1\) improve predictive distributions, reflected in higher test log-likelihood performance.
-Thus, instead of minimizing \(\text{KL}(q(f)|p(f|\mathbf{y}))\), our objective is changed using a generalized view of VI \cite{knoblauch2022optimization} to minimize the \(\alpha\)-divergence between \(p(f|\mathbf{y})\) and \(q(f)\), in an approximate way, for $\alpha \approx 1.0$ \cite{liG17}.
+The use of \(\alpha\)-divergences for approximate inference has been widely explored \citep{hernandez2016black, bui2017, SantanaH22}, with findings indicating that values of \(\alpha \approx 0\) enhance predictive mean estimation, while \(\alpha \approx 1\) improve predictive distributions, reflected in higher test log-likelihood performance.
+Thus, instead of minimizing \(\mathrm{KL}(q(f)|p(f|\mathbf{y}))\), our objective is changed using a generalized view of VI \citep{knoblauch2022optimization} to minimize the \(\alpha\)-divergence between \(p(f|\mathbf{y})\) and \(q(f)\), in an approximate way, for $\alpha \approx 1.0$ \citep{liG17}.
 This can be achieved by changing the data-dependent term of the loss to the Black-Box \(\alpha\) (BB-\(\alpha\)) form: